Rohde-Schwarz/shim-review/ISSUE_TEMPLATE.md

     tdisk.rscs,1,Rohde & Schwarz Cybersecurity GmbH,tdisk,1,https://www.rohde-schwarz.com/cybersecurity

 ##### Were your old SHIM hashes provided to Microsoft ?
-`This is our first SHIM submission.`
+`This is just a patched version of our first SHIM submission.`

 ##### Did you change your certificate strategy, so that affected by CVE-2020-14372, CVE-2020-25632, CVE-2020-25647, CVE-2020-27749,
 ##### CVE-2020-27779, CVE-2021-20225, CVE-2021-20233, CVE-2020-10713,